taw00/writing-resources/Documents/on-fonts.md

 ## Whew!

-Once you have whittled down the fonts that interest you&nbsp;.&nbsp;.&nbsp;.
+In conclusion, once you have whittled down the fonts that interest you&nbsp;.&nbsp;.&nbsp;.
+* Keep the number of fonts to a minimum
-* Use at most two or three complementary fonts (books and websites).
-For a manuscript, a single font (a Times New Roman equivalent) is ideal.
+  - For a manuscript (submission), and with no other guidance from the editor, use only a single font (a Times New Roman equivalent) is ideal.
-  Check out the [FontPair website](https://fontpair.co/) for ideas and inspiration.
+  - For books and websites (published), use _at most_ two or three complementary fonts.
+Check out this [font pairing website](https://fontpair.co/) for ideas and inspiration.
-* If it is a webpage: Zoom in and out; stretch the window; make it tall; print the webpage.
-What happens?
+* Test your fonts
-* If it is a manuscript: Print a handful of pages for each candidate font and look at them and consider: Does the font disappear from my attention when I read the page?
+  - For a manuscript, print a handful of pages for each candidate font and look at them and consider: Does the font disappear from my attention when I read the page?
 Is it easy to read?
 Print a 12pt Times New Roman comparable and make sure the font size is roughly the same and the double-spacing for each are adequate.
-* If it is a book: Print out a handful of pages for each candidate font and compare them to books from your bookshelf.
+  - For a book, print out a handful of pages for each candidate font and compare them to books from your bookshelf.
 Again, are they attractive _and_ non-distracting?
 Does the tone of each font fit the genre of your writing?
 What do other books in your genre use for their fonts, both headings and body text?
 And don't forget to compare your frontmatter with the frontmatter of other books.
+  - For a webpage, deploy your font selection and then zoom in and out, stretch the window, make it tall, print the webpage.
+What happens?

 &nbsp;
 Fonts can lead you down a path of darkness and sorrow.
 Be careful out there.
 Just make sure you are happy with the fonts you have chosen.
 Good luck!